tillsteinbach/VWsFriend/README.md

 docker-compose --env-file ./myconfig.env up
 ```

+## ABPR (A better Route Planner) support
+VWsFriend supports sending its data to ABPR out of the box.
+You just have to generate a user-token in ABRP and configure it for your car in the UI.
+Connecting VWsFriend to ABRP enables you to use the current SoC, position, parking and charging state (feature availability depends on your car!) when planning routes in ABRP

 ## VWsFriend with Apple Homekit support
 <img src="./screenshots/homekit.jpg" width="200"><img src="./screenshots/homekit2.jpg" width="200"><img src="./screenshots/homekit3.jpg" width="200"><img src="./screenshots/homekit4.jpg" width="200">